 So, without further ado–five things that get repeated a lot about Saudi Arabia but, well…aren’t true.

 Myth 1.
 Women have to wear a “burka” everywhere they go.

-This pretty well sums up the different types of coverings you may see a Muslim woman wearing in different parts of the world (emphasis on may–not all Muslim women wear some sort of headcovering).
-There is a big difference between the burqas you might see in Afghanistan and the abaya/niqab combinations you might see in Saudi Arabia.
+Anyway, there is a big difference between the burqas you might see in Afghanistan and the abaya/niqab combinations you might see in Saudi Arabia.
 I know that to people who don’t care to learn about these things and have never chosen/been required to wear any of these items of clothing, it might not seem like there is a big enough difference to make a distinction.
 But there is.

 Here are a couple of examples of women in abayas and niqabs, which I took last year on National Day.
 These women’s clothing is a common sight in Riyadh, which is the most conservative part of the Kingdom.
 On either of the coasts, you’ll still see niqabis, but they’re less common.

 She’s wearing a basic abaya and niqab…her eyes are clearly visible.
 (Photography rant: I actually hate this picture because every time I see it I fixate on the fact that I was in a rush to take it and misfocused on the background behind the woman, not her.
 If I had focused correctly, I would love this picture.
 Ugh.)